shedwyn/bias-tracker/README.md

 * In browser window run your local server but add "/admin" to the address
 * Use the links to add
   * Person - these are the subjects of the incident
-  * Descriptor - these are the tags that should be added to help with statistical analysis
+  * Descriptor - these are the tags that should be added to help with statistical analysis.
+Trying to create code to fish key words out of a text field is more difficult than planting the key words as an option field on the form itself.

-### Instantiate Person(s) and Descriptors Automatically
+### Instantiate Person(s) and Descriptors Automatically (As of July 2016 - under construction and not yet available)
 * This will populate the Person model with "Organization" and "Individual" only.
   * If you want to add additional Persons, follow the steps for Manual above
 * This will populate the Descriptors model with the options I wrote for the original program